Miyamura80/DiscordBot/README.md

 **Requirements:**

-You must have ffmpeg installed on the computer to run the bot.
+You must have ffmpeg installed on the computer to run the bot, and added to environment path.

 **Token.txt:**